dinhthitu/SS2-Find-Recipes/README.md

 - Search for recipes using ingredients I have at home or by recipe names
 - View detailed recipe information, including introduction, visuals, cooking time, servings, ingredients and instructions.
 - Save and organize my favorite recipes for quick access.
+- Read and discover news and stories about culinary.

 As an admin, I want to:
 - Manage user accounts and their saved recipes efficiently.